krystofbe/torchstrap/README.md

 # Torchstrap

 Torchstrap is a rapid admin generator for Phoenix apps inspired by daniel berkompas' Torch .
 It creates custom templates and relies on the Bootstrap Framework under the hood.
+Be careful: This is still in early stage!

 ## Installation